 Now, I contemplate what it means to wear a “costume” and where the boundaries lie in terms of what is “appropriate.”
 I mean, how is it that Kaylee got to walk around in a see through Tinkerbell costume, and my pun on my own sexuality was “distracting”?
 If it was not a school spirit day designated for wearing a costume I wouldn’t have even been breaking the dress code.
 In a holiday themed effort to express myself, part of me realized that being gay was not something I could wear, unless it went without being said.
 Apparently, I was “promoting” homosexuality.
 Kaylee’s costume didn’t have a label on it reading “sexy, hyper-feminized Disney character”, whereas my costume’s meaning rested solely on a nametag, categorizing what kind of “scientist” I intended to be perceived as.
 Furthermore, Kaylee was not a Tinkerbell-identified human, while I was (and still am) a raging lesbian.
 So what is the difference for a high school, that allows everyone to wear costumes, between my “Scientist for Straight Girls Wanting to Experiment” lab coat and Kaylee’s “sexy seventeen year old girl take on Tinkerbell” costume?
 From where I stand today, it seems that dressing in a sexy costume as a seventeen year old girl in high school is okay, so long as it silently complies to a straight, male gaze.
 A lab coat, jeans, and a t-shirt are also fine- until you label the outfit as a costume.
 Well, a lesbian costume.

-Marian is a second year graduate student studying Women’s and Gender History at Sarah Lawrence College.
+Marian is a second year graduate student studying Women’s History at Sarah Lawrence College.
 Her interests include LGBT+ History, Media and Film Studies, and the use of music and movements.

-This post contains spoilers for Jennifer’s Body (2009)
+Spoiler alert: This post contains spoilers for Jennifer’s Body (2009).